 Like winter, you knew this was coming.
 Both Kendrick and Game of Thrones are damn near worldwide events whenever they choose to be.
 Their respective popularity is more passionate and fevered than any other fanbases in pop culture.

-Kendrick, while the current king of rap, has also laid the foundation to be mentioned among the greatest to ever pick up a microphone, but for as monumental as his career has been, he, like Game of Thrones, still must stick the landing.
+As the current king of rap, Kendrick has laid the foundation to be mentioned among the greatest to ever pick up a microphone, but for as monumental as his career has been, like Game of Thrones, he still must stick the landing.

 Here’s to hoping both are able to pull it off.